Rikemannen/obsidian-sync/Journal/September 02 2025.md

 Also a reflection, if i had continued journalling like i tried it at the start with that ugly ass template, i wouldve stopped doing it for sure.

+Two MORE things, both in German class, 1, i let Nils lend my watch, idk why that was worth writing down but whatever.
+And 2, the computer that ignas got last week, yea he cracked the monitor, and the school wonders why they dont have much money?
+God just force him to pay some sum for it, it isnt the first time.
+Sure, laptops that cheap arent made to last very long, but thats kinda on him (even if he says someone else did it)

 Idk if theres more, if so i wont write it today.
 Maybe add on to here tomorrow if i feel like it.